 Which Silhouette machine is the best choice for you?
 Silhouette Cameo 3 vs Curio

 These two crafting machines are the top tier products of the Silhouette family.
+In house rivalry leads to improvement so who will be the winner the fight is starting Silhouette Curio vs Cameo 3.

 Which one should you choose?